entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - We define the ratio of the height of trunk shield relative to the length of trunk shield ventral walll less than **0.2?** as the flat trunk shield.
 Considering the varablity of the posterior process of posterior median dorsal wall, We use the length of trunk shield ventral wall rather than the length of the trunk shield dorsal wall as the reference to define the relative height of trunk shield.

 > - The flat trunk shield is present in sinolepids, **to be checked one by one.**
+> - Among the sinolepids, such as *Sinolepis macrocephala*, *Liujiangolepis suni*, *Dayaoshania youngi* and *Grenfellaspis branagani* with trunk shield preserved, all show very low trunk shield.

+**the character list used in the Xichonoelepis manuscript**

 103. Postorbital crista fusing with median ridge of postpineal plate: absent (0); present (1).
 > Newly added by Yu?